Nix and NixOS

 Installing Nixβ

-If you have not installed nix
+If you have not installed nix on your Linux (systemd required) or macOS

 machine (consult the documentation for other environements) use